eegli/tinyparse/readme.md

           // The error message for when validation fails
           errorMessage: (v) => `${v} is not a valid date`, },
+        // Skip parsing the value for "birthday" to an integer.
+By
+        // default, numeric strings are parsed to integers
+        skipParseInt: true,
       },
       hasGithubProfile: {
         description: 'Indicate whether you have a Github profile',